exakat/exakat/docs/Rules.rst

 ###########################

-$this is a special variable, that may only be used in a class context.
+`$this` is a special variable, that should only be used in a class context.

-$this may be used as an argument in a function (or a method) : while this is legit, it sounds confusing enough to avoid this.
+`$this` may be used as an argument in a function (or a method) : while this is legit, it sounds confusing enough to avoid it.

 +--------------+--------------------------------+
 | Command Line | Classes/UsingThisOutsideAClass |